brunialti/MENWIZ/README.txt

   (starting from V 1.0).
 - menu objects behaviours
 - Quick tour user manual

+KNOWN LIMITATIONS AND BUGS

+The method addUsrNav allows only to replace the 6 buttons model, that is the actions performed are those expected by the 6 buttons model.
+The next release of addUsrNav release will allows to explicitly set the replaced model (4 or 6 buttons mode).
+With release 1.0.1 if you want to use addUsrNav you can patch with the following lines in the sketch code

+extern byte MW_navbtn;
+...
+// in setup() after addusrnav call
+MW_navbtn=4;  // force 4 buttons mode

 BACKWARD COMPATIBILITY: addMenu and addItams now requires F() operator for strings, read manual!